horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

 * Microsoft: SDE, SDE II, Senior SDE, Principal SDE, Partner, Distinguished Engineer, Technical Fellow
 * Bolt: Junior, Middle, Senior, Staff, Senior Staff, Principal

-EMs career tracks on the other hand are quite standardized.
-Though you’ll often see more discrete leveling in larger groups.
+EMs career tracks on the other hand are quite standardized, though you’ll often see more discrete leveling in larger groups.
 This is usually attained by adding Senior prefixes to already existing titles.

 Even when titles are the same, there will be some variety around the actual expectations of the role.
 It’s very company dependent in the end and sometimes there are differences between various departments.
 In the end, it’s up to the shared understanding folks in the company have about what constitutes performance of a certain kind.